Miss St beats UCLA 89-73 to reach second straight Final Four

 UP NEXT

 Mississippi State is headed to Columbus, Ohio, where it will try to finish the deal.
-The Bulldogs were runners-up a year ago, falling to South Carolina in the national title game.
+But first up is Louisville, which routed Oregon State 76-43 to reach the Final Four.

 Comments